-- Notification will be sent to corresponding author and any work by the author responsible for the violation or any work these persons coauthored that is under review by JPST journal will be rejected immediately.
+- Notification will be sent to corresponding author and any work by the author responsible for the violation or any work these persons coauthored that is under review by JPST will be rejected immediately.

-- The authors are prohibited from serving on JPST editorial board and serving as a reviewer for
+- The authors are prohibited from serving on Journal of Particle Science & Technology (JPST) editorial board and serving as a reviewer for

 - In serious cases of fraud that result in retraction of the article, a retraction notice will be published in the journal and will be linked to the article in the online version.
 The online version will also be marked “retracted” with the retraction date.